uperl/Net-Curl-Easy-FFI/README.md

 ( [curl\_easy\_setopt](https://curl.se/libcurl/c/curl_easy_setopt.html) )

-What follows is a partial list of supported options:
+What follows is a partial list of supported options.
+The full list of options can be found in [Net::Swirl::CurlEasy::Options](https://metacpan.org/pod/Net::Swirl::CurlEasy::Options).

 ### followlocation